 Exploring the History of Capodimonte

-Once the formula for porcelain paste was perfected, many skilled craftsmen and artisans, both men and women, worked to produce fine Capodimonte pieces.
+Once the formula for porcelain paste was perfected, many skilled artisans and those adept at the craft, both men and women, worked to produce fine Capodimonte pieces.

 Plates, vases, small and large bowls, tea and coffee cups, large and small jugs, sugar bowls, tea caddies, teapots, snuff-boxes, and walking stick handles mounted in gold are among the numerous fine wares produced at the factory in Italy.